lpuettmann/automation-patents/README.md

 ## 1. Patent level dataset

 Includes all US utility patents and contains the information for every patent if we classify it as automation or not.
-To construct some variables (`cts`, `cts_wt` and `owner`)
+To construct some variables (`cts`, `cts_wt` and `assignee`)

 The assignee and citation data is from the [Fung Institute](https://github.com/funginstitute/downloads) and stops in 2010.